coal2nuclear.com A Plan for Our Planet

 Making nuclear electricity all it can be.

-Nuclear fission is a natural process.
+Like wind, combustion, and boiling water, nuclear fission is a natural process.
 Natural reactors used to occur when mud puddles formed in rich uranium deposits.
 17 such ancient natural reactors were found at Oklo, Gabon, Africa.
-Nuclear energy isn't rocket science, but turning nuclear energy into electrical energy also has its transient behavior complications.
+Nuclear energy isn't rocket science, but, like when you turn wind energy into electrical energy, turning nuclear energy into electrical energy also has its transient behavior complications.

 I understand it normally takes about 3 hours for a nuclear reactor to make a 50% increase or decrease in power output.